rumialirome-ship-it/ABexch/README.md

 Log in to PostgreSQL to create a dedicated database and user for the application.

 1.  **Switch to the `postgres` user:**
-    It appears you are encountering issues with `sudo`.
-The most reliable way to perform database operations is to switch to the `postgres` system user, which is created during the PostgreSQL installation.
-Run this from your `root` shell:
+    To perform database operations, first switch to the `postgres` system user.

     ```bash
+    # Your prompt should look something like: root@vps:~#
-    su - postgres
+    sudo su - postgres
     ```
-    This command will open a new shell session as the `postgres` user.
-Your command prompt will likely change to `postgres@...$`.
+    > **Note:** Make sure there is a space between `su`, `-`, and `postgres`.

 2.  **Create the Database and User:**
-    From within the new `postgres` shell, start the PostgreSQL command-line tool:
+    After running the command above, your prompt will change.
+Now, start the PostgreSQL command-line tool.

     ```bash
+    # Your prompt should now look like: postgres@vps:~$
     psql
     ```
-    Now, execute the following SQL commands inside the `psql` prompt.
+    Execute the following SQL commands inside the `psql` prompt.
 Replace `'your_strong_password'` with a secure password.

     ```sql
+    -- Your prompt will now be: postgres=#
     CREATE DATABASE ababa_db;
     CREATE USER ababa_user WITH ENCRYPTED PASSWORD 'your_strong_password';
     GRANT ALL PRIVILEGES ON DATABASE ababa_db TO ababa_user;